Lisa Ray: 1991–2000

 As one of India's most successful cover models, Ray would subsequently lend her face to iconic global brands such as L’Oréal, MasterCard, De Beers and Rado.
 A Times of India poll named her the "ninth most beautiful woman of the millennium," the only model in the top ten.
-She co-anchored the TV show Star Biz on Star Movies and appeared in a music video for Afreen Afreen, an iconic ghazal written by renowned lyricist Javed Akhtar, and composed and performed by Nusrat Fateh Ali Khan.
+She co-anchored the TV show Star Biz on Star Movies and appeared in a music video for Afreen Afreen, a ghazal written by Javed Akhtar, and composed and performed by Nusrat Fateh Ali Khan.

 2001–2009

 After turning down a number of roles, Ray made her Indian Film Industry debut in 2001 with the Hindi film Kasoor, opposite Aftab Shivdasani, in which her voice was dubbed by Divya Dutta, because she could not speak Hindi.
 In spite of that, her performance received positive reviews.
 Her work in the film also caught the eye of Deepa Mehta, who cast her in the romantic Indian-Canadian romp Bollywood/Hollywood in 2002.